 -

-MPG (miles per gallon) = your car’s fuel efficiency
+MPG: your car’s fuel efficiency

 -

-Fuel Price per Litre = latest UK average fuel price
+Fuel Price per Litre: current UK average

-Cost = Distance × Energy Consumption (kWh per mile) × Electricity Price (per kWh)
+Cost (£) = Distance × Energy Consumption (kWh per mile) × Electricity Price per kWh

 -